CZY-Code/PGRDiff/README.md

     ```

 ## Dataset Preparation
-Unzip and move dataset into ROOT/dataset or ROOT/data
+Unzip and move dataset into ROOT

 ### Directory structure of dataset
         ├── code